 [In-Depth Look, Part 2] 5 Ways Samsung Enhanced the Galaxy Note10Share open/close

-JOHANNESBURG, South Africa – September 6, 2019 – Samsung left no stone unturned when examining ways to make the Galaxy Note10 and Galaxy Note10+ the most powerful Notes yet.
-From their sleek and slim designs to their pro-grade video tools, upgraded Super-Fast Charging, AI features and ultra-versatile S Pen, each and every element of Samsung’s latest flagships has been optimised to offer users a smartphone experience that’s second to none.
+Samsung Electronics left no stone unturned when examining ways to make the Galaxy Note10 and Galaxy Note10+ the most powerful Notes yet.
+From their sleek and slim designs to their pro-grade video tools, upgraded Super Fast Charging, AI features and ultra-versatile S Pen, each and every element of Samsung’s latest flagships has been optimized to offer users a smartphone experience that’s second to none.

 Let’s explore some of the smartphones’ most exciting enhancements in more detail.

 For the first time ever, Samsung is introducing not one but two new Galaxy Note models.
 The 6.3-inch Galaxy Note10 is 0.1 inches smaller than the Galaxy Note9, and perfect for those who want all the power and performance that comes with the newest Note, but in a more compact form.
 The 6.8-inch Galaxy Note10+, meanwhile, is a full 0.4 inches bigger than last year’s Note, and boasts the largest display that the series has ever seen.